 Cash and Cash Equivalents

-Cash and cash equivalents at February 1, 2020 and February 2, 2019 includes $287.6 million and $170.0 million, respectively, of investments primarily in money market securities which are valued at cost, which approximates fair value.
-The Company considers all highly-liquid debt instruments with original maturities of three months or less to be cash equivalents.
+Cash and cash equivalents at January 30, 2021 and February 1, 2020 includes $1,135.0 million and $287.6 million, respectively, of investments primarily in money market securities which are valued at cost, which approximates fair value.
+We consider all highly-liquid debt instruments with original maturities of three months or less to be cash equivalents.
 The majority of payments due from financial institutions for the settlement of debit card and credit card transactions process within three business days, and therefore are classified as cash and cash equivalents.

 Costs directly associated with warehousing and distribution are capitalized as merchandise inventories.
-Total warehousing and distribution costs capitalized into inventory amounted to $169.7 million and $161.1 million at February 1, 2020 and February 2, 2019, respectively.
+Total warehousing and distribution costs capitalized into inventory amounted to $172.7 million and $169.7 million at January 30, 2021 and February 1, 2020, respectively.